stockerts/f5-xc-courses/docs/index.rst

 - Account at my.f5.com
 - Invite to UDF (Unified Demontration Framework) course

-.. note:: The UDF course will provide access to the F5 Distribtued Cloud console.
+.. note:: The UDF course will provide access to the F5 Distributed Cloud console.

 Index
 ------------